Last updated: May 4, 2026

 How many hours of cosmetology school does Idaho require?

-How much does an Idaho cosmetologist license cost?
+How much does it cost to get an Idaho cosmetologist license?

 Do I need a separate license to open a salon in Idaho?

 Yes.
-Beyond your individual cosmetologist license, you need an Idaho Salon Establishment License for the physical salon location.
-The establishment license costs $50 initially and $35 per year to renew.
-Each salon location requires its own establishment license.
-Home salons are permitted; mobile salons are not allowed in Idaho.
+Beyond your individual cosmetologist license, you need an Idaho Salon Establishment License for each salon location.
+The establishment license costs $50 initially and $35/year to renew.
+It is required regardless of whether you own the space or lease it.
+Home salons are permitted with proper licensure.
+Mobile salons are not permitted under Idaho cosmetology law – all services must be performed at a fixed, licensed salon location.

 Are salon services taxable in Idaho?

 Yes.
 Hair salon and cosmetology services are taxable in Idaho at the 6% state sales tax rate.
-You must register for a free seller’s permit with the Idaho State Tax Commission at tax.idaho.gov before providing paid services.
-Report and remit collected sales tax on the schedule assigned by the Tax Commission.
+Register for a free seller’s permit with the Idaho State Tax Commission at tax.idaho.gov before providing paid services.
+In resort cities (Sun Valley, McCall, Stanley), the combined rate reaches up to 9% due to the Resort City Tax.
+Retail product sales (shampoo, conditioner, styling tools) are also taxable at 6%.

 More Idaho Business Guides